 - Using shared project management tools to track submissions

-You know what’s particularly frustrating?
-When external agencies or consultants create additional listings without coordinating with internal teams.
+You know what’s especially frustrating?
+When external agencies or consultants create extra listings without coordinating with internal teams.
 I’ve seen businesses discover dozens of duplicate listings created by well-intentioned SEO agencies who didn’t check existing submissions first.

 Ah, the joys of data migration.
-When businesses switch CRM systems, update their databases, or integrate new platforms, data import errors create duplicate listings faster than you can say “CSV file.
+When businesses switch CRM systems, update their databases, or add new platforms, data import errors create duplicate listings faster than you can say “CSV file.”

 The most common import errors include: